 Des Plaines, IL 60016 (map/directions)

 The Salvation Army Des Plaines Corps Community Center is hosting a Donut Eating Contest and Fundraiser to help provide vital services to our communities in the northwest suburbs.
+Free donuts will be provided by Central Continental Bakery.
 If you are interested in being a contestant or would like to vote through a $5.00 donation, visit our fundraiser for more information.

 The Salvation Army Joliet Corps Community Center